A Detailed Guide to the Cologne Christmas Market [2023]

 The Schokoladen Chocolate Museum

-The Schokoladen Museum is part museum, part functional mini chocolate factory.
-The tour starts and ends with a chocolate sample, as you go through a series of rooms that show how cocoa beans are grown and produced.
-Another room has a lot of fun facts and displays about what types of ingredients are in different types of chocolate, how much they cost, and other little chocolate fun facts.
+The museum starts and ends with a chocolate sample, as you go through a series of rooms that show how cocoa beans are grown and produced.

 The real draw of the museum is the factory shop, where you can walk between 10 different stations doing different parts of the chocolate making process.
+Chocolate is actually being processed in all these machines, so you’re seeing the real deal!

 At the end, you can watch a number of chocolate artisans in the process of creating different chocolate creations that need to be hand-made.
 For example, a chocolate bunny or Santa with different colors of chocolate on it actually has the different colors hand-painted onto the molds.

-6. Stadtgarden Market
+7. Stadtgarden Market

 This market is farther away from the Cologne city center and the other markets.
 We decided to ride a scooter up here, since it was quite a far walk from the next closest market!